Alpha Phi Omega: Requirement of open membership

-At the July 2005 National Board of Directors meeting a resolution was passed: "The actions of the 1976 and 1998 National Conventions have attempted to clarify the Fraternity's open membership policy...The National Board is charged with...enforcing the membership policies of the Fraternity as well as ensuring compliance with applicable laws, and upon advice of legal counsel, all chapters must practice open membership without regard of gender".
-A decision by the 2006 National Convention on December 30, 2006, has essentially upheld the Board's previous resolution, adding additional clarifications to the transitional process for the all-male chapters, including a timeline for completion of their transition to co-educational status by the 2008 National Convention, and the establishment of a committee consisting of active members and alumni to assist with the process.
+At the July 2005 national Board of Directors meeting, a resolution was passed: "The actions of the 1976 and 1998 national conventions have attempted to clarify the Fraternity's open membership policy...The National Board is charged with...enforcing the membership policies of the Fraternity as well as ensuring compliance with applicable laws, and upon advice of legal counsel, all chapters must practice open membership without regard of gender".
+A decision by the 2006 national convention on December 30, 2006, has essentially upheld the Board's previous resolution, adding additional clarifications to the transitional process for the all-male chapters, including a timeline for completion of their transition to co-educational status by the 2008 national convention, and the establishment of a committee consisting of active members and alumni to assist with the process.
 In the spring of 2008, the Sigma Xi chapter at the University of Maine formally disassociated from the national fraternity, forming a new fraternity: Alpha Delta.
-They cited that their action was due to an "ideological split", claiming that the national fraternity allowed female members to join and took away the student-focus.
-In addition, Brothers from Zeta Theta chapter at Drexel University, Pi Chi Chapter at Duquesne University, and Psi Delta Chapter at the University of Maine at Machias have joined this new fraternity.
+They cited that their action was due to an "ideological split", claiming that the national fraternity allowed female members to join and took away the student focus.
+In addition, Brothers from the Zeta Theta chapter at Drexel University, the Pi Chi chapter at Duquesne University, and the Psi Delta chapter at the University of Maine at Machias have joined this new fraternity.

-On December 30, 2006, the 2006 National Convention in Louisville, Kentucky, elected the first female National President of the organization, Maggie Katz.
+On December 30, 2006, the 2006 national convention in Louisville, Kentucky, elected the first female National President of the organization, Maggie Katz.
 Brother Katz was re-elected, without contest, on December 30, 2008, in Boston, Massachusetts.

 International Council

 The International Council of Alpha Phi Omega (ICAPO) was created at the 1994 Dallas-Fort Worth Alpha Phi Omega (USA) national convention with the signing of the charter document.
-Meetings followed at the 1995 Alpha Phi Omega (Philippines) and the 1996 Phoenix Alpha Phi Omega – USA National Convention.
-At the 1996 convention, a formal set of operating policies for the council was signed and the first officers were elected.
+Meetings followed at the 1995 Alpha Phi Omega (Philippines) and the 1996 Phoenix Alpha Phi Omega – USA national convention.
+At the 1996 convention, a formal set of operating policies for the council was signed, and the first officers were elected.
 ICAPO meetings now occur in conjunction with Alpha Phi Omega national conventions in the US and the Philippines.

+Symbols and traditions

+Alpha Phi Omega's motto is "Be a Leader, Be a Friend, Be of Service".
+Its Cardinal principles or pillars are Leadership, Friendship, and Service.
+The fraternity's colors are royal blue and old gold.
+Its symbol is the golden eagle.
+Its flower is the forget-me-not, and its tree is the sturdy oak.
+The fraternity's jewel is the diamond.